surfstudio/NodeKit/TechDocs/Chains.md

 `build<I,O>` - a classic request.
 Expects data both as input and output (described above)

-`build<Void, Void>` - a chain that does not expect data as input or output
+`build<Void, Void>` - a chain that does not expect data either as input or output

 `build<I, Void>` - a chain that expects data as input but does not return data (server responds with an empty body)